Home

 10. The strings

-A regular guitar has six stings.
+A regular guitar has six strings.

 They go from skinny to fat.
 The exact size is the guitar owners choice.